Helen Winslow Ray House

 the Helen Winslow Ray House program recognizes the unique needs of each resident, seeks creative ways to offer a variety of empowering experiences and connections to the community, and works to provide an environment where clients can maintain individuality and dignity.

-• Referrals to community resources (e.g. primary care, mental health and substance use services, peer recovery programs, housing, support groups, financial support, educational services, and employment resources.)
+Coordination and/or referrals to community resources (e.g. primary care, mental health and substance use services, peer recovery programs, housing, support groups, financial support, educational services, and employment resources.)

 POPULATION SERVED